lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Matching operators {#chap-MO}

-This section describes basic matching operators (MO)s which must be known by both SCHC C/D endpoints involved in the header compression/decompression.
-They are not typed and can be applied indifferently to integer, string or any other type.
-The MOs and their definitions are provided next:
+Matching Operators (MOs) are functions used by both SCHC C/D endpoints involved in the header compression/decompression.
+They are not typed and can be applied indifferently to integer, string or any other data type.
+The result of the operation can either be True or False.
+MOs are defined as follows:

-* equal: a field value in a packet matches with a target value in a Rule if they are equal.
+* equal: A field value in a packet matches with a TV in a Rule if they are equal.

-* ignore: no check is done between a field value in a packet and a target value in the Rule.
+* ignore: No check is done between a field value in a packet and a TV in the Rule.
 The result of the matching is always true.

-* MSB(length): a field value of a size equal to "length" bits in a packet matches with a target value in a Rule if the most significant "length" bits are equal.
+* MSB(length): A matching is obtained if the most significant bits of the length field value bits of the header are equal to the TV in the rule.

 * match-mapping: The goal of mapping-sent is to reduce the size of a field by allocating a shorter value.
-The Target Value contains a list of pairs.
-Each pair is composed of a value and a short ID (or index).
-This operator matches if a field value is equal to one of the pairs' values.
-The field values duplicated must be avoided or if not the first occurence must be used.
+The Target Value contains a list of values.
+Each value is idenfied by a short ID (or index).

-Matching Operators as match-mapping and MSB need a parameter to proceed to the matching.
-Match-mapping requires a list of values associated to an index and MSB requires an integer indicating the number of bits to test.
+  This operator matches if a field value is equal to one of those target values.
+The MSB Matching Operator needs a parameter to proceed to the matching, which indicates the number of bits to compare.

 # Compression Decompression Actions (CDA) {#chap-CDA}